History of Alex Bregman in Timeline

 On March 25, 2013, Alex Bregman was named SEC Player of the Week.

-2013: Brooks Wallace Shortstop of the Year Candidate
+2013: Brooks Wallace Shortstop of the Year Award

-In 2013, Alex Bregman was a candidate for the Brooks Wallace Shortstop of the Year Award that he had won in 2013.
+In 2013, Alex Bregman was once more a candidate for the Brooks Wallace Shortstop of the Year Award that he had won.

-In 2013, Alex Bregman was voted the 2013 National Freshman of the Year by Baseball America, won the 2013 Brooks Wallace Award as the country's best college shortstop, and was named a two-time All-American.
+In 2013, while playing college baseball for Louisiana State University (LSU), Alex Bregman was voted the National Freshman of the Year by Baseball America and won the Brooks Wallace Award as the country's best college shortstop.

-In 2014, Alex Bregman was voted second-team all-SEC, NCAA Regional All-Tournament Team, SEC All-Tournament Team, Second-Team All-Louisiana, and named to the 2014 USA Collegiate National Team.
+In 2014, Alex Bregman was voted second-team all-SEC and named to the USA Collegiate National Team.

 June 2015: Signed with the Astros

-In June 2015, Alex Bregman signed with the Astros for a $5.9 million signing bonus.
+In June 2015, Alex Bregman signed with the Astros for a $5.9 million signing bonus and made his professional debut with the Quad Cities River Bandits.

 2015: First Position Player Debut